rfong/rflog/_posts/2021-10-14-ghostlines.md

 ---
 layout: post
 title: ghostlines
-date: 2021-10-14 15:09:00
+date: 2021-10-14 23:30:00
-tags: [webcam, image-processing, creative-coding]
+tags: [webcam, image-processing, creative-coding, performance-optimization]
 imgurl: 2021-10-14-ghostlines1.png
 description: A ghostly trace of your motion on a webcam.
-Not really in real time.
+Now in real time!
 ---

 <a href="https://rfong.github.io/creative-coding/ghostlines/">
 <img alt="ghostlines example frame, with BMO moving swiftly toward stage right" src="{{site.baseurl}}/assets/images/2021-10-14-ghostlines1.png" />
 </a>

-[`ghostlines`](https://rfong.github.io/creative-coding/ghostlines/) was by far the least performant of my RC creative coding experiments, clocking in around 5 seconds per frame.
-This one was completely just for fun.
+[`ghostlines`](https://rfong.github.io/creative-coding/ghostlines/) was originally by far the least performant of my RC creative coding experiments, clocking in around 5 seconds per frame.
+However, I cleaned it up after drafting this blog post and got it down to 80-200ms today without even using Pyodide!
+More on that at the end.

+## Concept

 The Creative Coding prompts this day were "use lines wisely" (I used them quite unwisely), "self-portrait", and "look deep into the void".
 I decided I wanted to draw a sort of ghostly trace of pixels that had moved between frames.

 The intuitive first thought was to draw the trace of every "object" that had moved between frames, but clustering pixels and identifying them as objects is a pretty heavyweight ML problem, which I tend to avoid in favor of old-school vanilla computation.
 I would expect this approach to also be a bit chaotic (but in an interesting way) because of the possibility of line crossings, depending on the exact implementation.

+# First draft

 ## Motion of "mass" in an image